edg1983/WGS_pipeline/README.md

 sampleID3   main_bam.bam    disc.bam    split.bam
 ```

-`disc` and `split` BAM files are files containing only discordant pair and split reads like the ones that can be obtained using Samblaster
+`disc` and `split` BAM files are files containing only discordant pair and split reads like the
+ones that can be obtained using Samblaster

+## Output

+The pipeline generates a reach set of outputs including
+- aligned deduplicated BAM files
+- disc/split BAM files
+- Extensive QC of alignements, which includes mapping stats, coverage, relatedness, ancestry
+- Multi sample and single sample VCFs of small variants and structural variants
+- Variants QC report for small variants
+- Variants are provided as raw calls and filtered calls

 ## Pipeline components
 1. Alignement and duplicate marking